Many people think that mental health conditions are very rare, but 1 in 4 people will experience mental illness during their lifetime.

 We all have mental health, just like we have physical health.
 Our minds can become unwell just like our bodies can.
 Your mental health can fluctuate and change at any time.
 Sometimes your mental health will have no negative effect on your life at all when other times it could be seriously affecting how you feel.

-If you're experiencing a period of mental ill health, you may find you would like to talk to our Student Welfare team.
+If you're experiencing a period of mental ill-health, you may find you would like to talk to the University's Student Welfare team.
 The best thing to do is to seek support as soon as possible.
 The Student Welfare team is made up of professionally qualified counsellors and mental health advisers.
 They can offer one to one counselling, wellbeing and health advice.
+Email Student Welfare on

 Whilst counselling and more structured support can really help you feel better, it is important to know that it is not an emergency service.
 If you feel in crisis or don't think you can keep yourself safe there are other 24 hour services which are available.
 This is through your own GP or at Leeds General Infirmary [LGI] Accident and Emergency.